AnnMarie Wolpe

-AnnMarie Wolpe (1 December 1930 – 14 February 2018, née Kantor) was a South African anti-apartheid activist, sociologist and feminist.
+AnnMarie Wolpe (1 December 1930 – 14 February 2018, née Kantor) was a South African anti-apartheid activist, sociologist, feminist and writer.
 Her husband Harold Wolpe was also a South African anti-apartheid activist who was imprisoned along with Nelson Mandela.
 She fled South Africa after being arrested and interrogated.
 She wrote of her ordeal and she was among the initial editorial collective of Feminist Review when it was founded in 1979.

 Early life

-AnnMarie Kantor was born 1 December 1930 in Johannesburg, daughter of Abraham and Pauline (née Braude) Kantor.
+AnnMarie Kantor was born 1 December 1930 in Johannesburg, daughter of Abraham and Pauline (née Braude) Kantor, Jewish immigrants from Lithuania.
 Her brother was James Kantor, arrested but acquitted in the Rivonia Trial.

 She studied at University of the Witwatersrand, and there met Harold Wolpe (1926-1996); they married in November 1955, and had three children.

 South Africa before exile

 Wolpe worked for the Transvaal clothing industry medical aid society, and later ran a bursary fund for African students.

 Harold Wolpe was arrested in July 1963 along with Nelson Mandela and other ANC activists.
 During his time in prison AnnMarie smuggled files and other tools into the prison hidden in loaves of bread and a roast chicken, and communicated by notes hidden in the collars of the shirts she was allowed to take home to launder.
 He escaped from prison on 11 August along with three other activists, by bribing a jailer.
 After his escape, AnnMarie was arrested and brutally interrogated overnight.
 Fearing further arrest she flew to England, leaving her three children (aged six, five and under six months, the baby recovering from serious pneumonia) with family friends.
 The children joined her within weeks, and her husband arrived in England in October via Swaziland.
 She later wrote a book, The Long Way Home, describing this part of her life.